Christmas Arizona

 The Mining Location Notice

-Now for the date that the claim was located.
+The date that the claim was located is very interesting.
 It occurs in two places on the paper: "was entered upon and located for the purpose of exploration and purchase by the undersigned on the 23rd day of December 1902" and "dated and posted on the ground this 23rd day of December 1902".
-The dates in the claim notice do not match the dates in the story told by Mellor and Chittenden that they made their first discovery on December 25, 1902!

 So What Gives On The Dates?

-Or, could Mellor and Chittenden have had information prior to the 22nd that the 22nd was going to be the day of the executive order?
-Armed beforehand with that information had they known that they could start on December 23rd and had they done so?
+Is it possible Mellor and Chittenden could have had information prior to the 22nd that the 22nd was going to be the day of the executive order?
+Armed with that information could they have known that they would be legal to start on December 23rd and had they done so?
+Mr. Chittenden was very enthusiastic about acquiring the claims.
+He knew that the previous owners would be just as interested....

-Is There Any Evidence Elsewhere That There May Have Been Early Entry?
+Is There Any Evidence That There May Have Been Early Entry?

-How did the original claimants whose work had been invalidated react?
-Apparently, they did not react well!
+Apparently, the former claim owners did not react well to the work done by the group.
 The Phelps Dodge Co. actually held the rights to the claims of O'Brien, Tweed and Douglas.
 From the 1925 USGS report:"The Phelps Dodge Co. protested, but before the case came to trial a compromise was effected. and the Saddle Mountain Mining Co. bought the Phelps-Dodge holdings........"(8)

 Are there other versions of the Name Story?

-How Did I Come To Have The Paper?
+How Did I Come To Have The Claim Location Notice?

 It was strictly accidental and my good fortune!
 My mother was going to donate several books that she had to one of the local thrift stores.
 She had asked beforehand if I wanted them.
 The Mining Location paper fell out as I was thumbing through the pages of one of the books.
 She had no idea what the paper was about or where it had come from.